 A pack of 30 – 35 litres capacity is best, and would be sufficient for carrying what you would need for the day.

 - Rucksack liner or cover

 My preference is always for a liner, a waterproof bag that sits in the main compartment of your pack and helps to keep the contents dry in wet weather.
 Rucksack covers have a tendency to come off in high winds and can be awkward to manage.

 - Waterproof drybags

-Put those items that you want to ensure stay dry into drybags for extra protection form the weather.
+Put those items that you want to make sure stay dry, such as gloves, spare warm layer and first aid kit, into drybags for extra protection from the weather.